SuzukiRyuichiro/bunkaisum-2nd-try/README.md

+# Motivation to make this app

+1. Tricount started to suck due to it's slow load speed
+2. Splitwise UI, I don't like and they are now subscription based

+So let's just make a simpler one for my own needs.

+# How it's made

 This app is me testing and setting up the basics of Nuxt + Drizzle kit

 You can build using Sqlite + Nuxt + Drizzle ORM.